What's Everyone Really Fighting About? 3 Powerful Lessons of a Mediator

 These distortions wind up making US feel worse.

-That's when we become defensive, hurt and angry.
-Negative responses derail the communication and impede rational decision-making.
+That's when we become defensive, hurt, and angry.
+Negative responses derail communication and impede rational decision-making.

 Face-saving needs

 The impact a conflict has on each person determines the level of balance or imbalance each one perceives he or she has.
-Anyone who’s felt disadvantaged in a negotiation, is aware of irrational fears, stress and poor judgement that can get in the way of constructive dialogue and action.
+Anyone who’s felt disadvantaged in a negotiation is aware of irrational fears, stress, and poor judgment that can get in the way of constructive dialogue and action.

 When helping people work through conflicts, as a mediator, my role is to connect with each person’s perspective.
 Instead of being neutral, I aim to be multipartial.
 I try to take everyone's side.